 You want a motor that supports you even at speeds higher than 25 km/h, but you don’t want to take risks with a tuning solution?

-Then the purchase of a speed pedelec (known as S-pedelec) is a good idea.
-These e-bikes have a drive unit that legally supports them up to a maximum speed of 45 km/h.
+Then the purchase of a speed pedelec (abbreviated S-pedelec) is a good idea.
+These e-bikes have a drive that legally supports them up to a maximum speed of 45 km/h.
+Remember: an S-pedelec is not a motorcycle.

 But remember: an S-pedelec needs a licence plate and insurance.
 A helmet is also compulsory.
-And cycle paths are taboo for S-pedelecs.
+Cycle paths are taboo for S-pedelecs.

 Harmless: visual e-bike tuning